A mixed Agile methodology that combines the best from Kanban and Scrum approaches

 The combination of a simple Kanban board and a backlog begets an advanced Agile board that acts as a Scrum board backlog.
 What you need is to click on the issue and get the issue detail view.

 Thanks to the issue detail view, all team members can work on their tasks without distraction and quicker.
-Additionally, the non-Scrum teams (that use epics to organize their releases), can benefit from the functionality that Scrum boards provide.
-For example, view issues or quick edits.
+Additionally, the non-Scrum teams (that use epics to organize their releases), can benefit from the functionality that Scrum boards provide (for example, view issues or make quick edits).

 Kanban teams have been trying to organize their to-do lists for a long time.
 Earlier they used the first column as a backlog and plan with its help.
 It was not really effective because they could not prioritize it with the growing list.
-In order to achieve visibility and better planning, Agile teams reorganized their boards.
+To achieve visibility and better planning, Agile teams reorganized their boards.

 Nowadays, Kanplan allows adding a new column “backlog” in a listview.
 Using its functionality, you will get the backlog for refinement and a cozy online Kanban board for your team where you can play tasks professionally.
 Scrum teams might find Kanplan functionality quite similar to Scrum.